VitorLelis/uminho/README.md

 # University Graduation Projects

-This repository will contains my best projects and exercises made during my Graduation in Software Engineering at University of Minho.
+This repository will contains my favorite projects and exercises made during my Graduation in Software Engineering at University of Minho.
 Disclaimer: Most of the descriptions of projects and exercises were written in Portuguese.

 ## First Year